 With Black Friday just around the corner, now is the time to start planning your holiday promotions.

-It’s estimated that the average shopper will spend $738 over the Black Friday weekend this year.
+It’s estimated that the average shopper plans to spend $400 on Black Friday this year.

 But if you’re not offering some kind of promotion, sale or discount, you can kiss that money goodbye!

 In this post, I’m going to show you exactly how to plan and build your Black Friday sale from scratch in just 5 days….so you can start promoting and selling your stuff, FAST!